 Solution: (c) Time = 7:30

-In this situation the position of hour and minute needles will be on the needle of 6 and the dipping need will be between 7 and 8.
+In this situation the position of hour and minute needles will be on 6 and the hourly needle will be in between 7 and 8.

 Hour dipping distracts ½° in one minute

 Deviation of hourly dipping in 30 minutes = 1/2 × 30 = 15°

 I.e. hour dipping will be 7 to 15°.

 The difference in points from the position of the needles = 7 – 6 + 15° = 1 + 15°